 Towards the end of pregnancy, most women want their baby to be born at the time it is due.
 Some even ask for their labour to be started then.
 If your pregnancy goes to 41 weeks, your midwife or obstetrician will discuss with you the benefits and disadvantages of induction.
 However, we strongly advise against induction before 41 weeks unless medically indicated.

 We suggest that you wear loose clothing which allows freedom of movement.
 We do have hospital gowns should you require them but most women prefer wearing a large T-shirt or an old nightdress.
 You are free to wander around when you are in labour so you may want to bring in some warm clothing.
 Please bring in slippers or comfortable shoes for when you are walking about.

-For information about pain relief during labour, please click here.
+For information about pain relief during labour, please see our pain relief section.

 Monitoring in Labour

 Every baby’s heart beat is monitored throughout labour.
 We do not, as a rule continuously monitor the baby’s heart beat when you are in labour.
 We sometimes take a recording lasting 30-65 minutes on admission to Labour Ward.
 We will then listen in to the baby’s heartbeat at regular minutes intervals when you are in established labour using a Pinard or a hand held sonic aid.
 If you are having a homebirth the community midwife will again use a pinard or handheld sonic aid.

 If all is well with in your pregnancy and labour we advise women that, if they feel hungry they should eat a light diet. i.e. tea, toast or a sandwich.
 We do advise that women avoid spicy and fatty foods.
 Isotonic (sports) drinks can also be of benefit.